MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 1. Select **Artifacts**, and then select your feed.

-1. Select the package you want to delete, and then select **Delete latest**.
+1. Select the package that you want to delete, and then select **Delete latest**.

 > [!NOTE]
 > You must be a feed **Owner** to delete a Universal Package.